uhppoted/uhppoted-mqtt/documentation/commands/acl-compare.md

-                        configured reply topic) if not provided. acl          Source URL for the ACL file report       Destination URL for the report file
+                        configured reply topic) if not provided. acl          Source URL for the ACL file report       Destination URL for the report file mime-type    application/x-gzip for tar.gz files, application/zip for .zip files and text/tab-separated-values for TSV files
 ```

 ```